 Use parallel clock buffers to achieve the following:

-When the parallel clock buffers are directly driven by the same input clock port, MMCM, XPLL, DPLL or GT*_QUAD, the buffers are always placed in the same clock region as their driver regardless of the netlist changes or logic placement variation.
+When the parallel clock buffers are directly driven by the same input clock port, MMCM, PLL, or GT*_CHANNEL, the buffers are always placed in the same clock region as their driver regardless of the netlist changes or logic placement variation.

-The following figure shows three parallel global clock buffers driven by the MMCM CLKOUT0 port.
+The following figure shows three parallel BUFGCE buffers driven by the MMCM CLKOUT0 port.